 Its interface looks like this.

 One thing that always hung me up with the online Photoshop tutorial community was the method for applying Radiance, or the Orton effect.
 There were three different ways I found to do this and they all give a similar look but also slightly different.
-Machphun has caught onto that and added two methods to the Orton effect, and a filter just for Radiance – problem solved, brilliant and insanely simple.
+Machphun has caught onto that and added two methods to the Orton effect, and a filter just for Radiance – problem solved, brilliant, and insanely simple.

-Plus, it all works with sliders – no more punching in some numbers, hitting apply, hope it looks the way you want, if not, undo then try again, like with Photoshop or other Photoshop action panels.
+Plus, it all works with sliders – no more punching in some numbers, hitting apply, hoping it looks the way you want, if not, undo then try again, like with Photoshop or other Photoshop action panels.

-That’s all super cool and that’s only two filters mentioned so far.Â
+That’s all super cool and that’s only two filters mentioned so far.

 I obviously can’t go into every type of filter because there is more than what I need, plus it would take me days of writing to explain what they all do.
 But, what I will do is talk about the filters I use regularly and how I incorporate them into my workflow.